 Many amateur investors (if they know about EMH) often falsely believe that EMH means the current price of a stock reflects the future returns that stock will actually make.
 EMH does not claim that all future information is built into existing stock prices.
 It claims the likelihoods of all possible future outcomes are taken into account in current share prices.
 EMH also does not claim that investors act randomly – only that share prices move randomly since they result only from investors reacting to new information as it becomes available.
 This new information could be about the company, the market, the economy, political events or anything else that might affect the value of a company’s shares and cannot be anticipated.

 In part 2, we’ll have arguments for both sides and my personal humble opinion.
 What do you think – are markets efficient?
 Is all information available to all investors?
 Do investors actually access this information and understand it before making investment decisions?
 Are investors rational?
-(By the way, if you really understand EMH, I doubt you will either dismiss it completely or believe it completely.)If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+(By the way, if you really understand EMH, I doubt you will either dismiss it completely or believe it completely.)If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).